posva/unplugin-vue-router/docs/guide/extending-routes.md

 ## Extending routes at runtime

-As an escape-hatch, it's possible to extend the routes **at runtime** by simply changing the `routes` array before passing it to `createRouter()`.
+As an escape-hatch, it's possible to extend the routes **at runtime** by simply changing or cloning the `routes` array before passing it to `createRouter()`.
 Since these changes are made at runtime, they are not reflected in the generated `typed-router.d.ts` file.

 ```js{4-9}
 import { createWebHistory, createRouter } from 'vue-router'